-MCHB relies on volunteer attorneys to provide judging and feedback for our in-house competitions.
+MCHB relies on volunteer attorneys and sitting jduges to provide assesment and feedback for our in-house competitions.
 In addition to allowing the competitions to function, volunteer judges provide valuable feedback that helps students improve their advocacy skills.

 What do judges do?